Varadarajan-M/Event-Management-Web-App-with-NODE-JS/README.md

 ## CREATE ADMIN USER
 1. Username Must be "ADMIN" (case-sensitive).
+2. Email must be "ADMIN@EVENTS.com" (case-sensitive)
-2. Email and password can be any of your choice.
+3. Password can be anything of your choice.